 Food storage in the fridge is one of the most important principles in food safety.
-Perishable foods by its very nature does not last as long as we would like.
+Perishable foods by their very nature do not last as long as we would like.
 This is why we need to keep foods in the fridge.
 To prolong the time it takes for food to go off.

 But keeping foods in the fridge is not just about temperature and keeping to the cold chain.
 It is also about storing foods in a way that prevents contamination and food poisoning.
 One of the biggest problems in the kitchen is storage space in fridges.
 The fridge is probably one of the most cramped spaces you’ll find.
 Everything from ready to eat meals, raw meats and veg to dairy and sauces all need to be stored in a fridge to ensure that foods do not expire before the use by date.